SofiaCoder/frontend1-exam/README.md

 >   5. To clear your results, press the "clear"-button.

-## WHO WILL HAVE ADVANTAGE OF THIS PROJECT
+## WHO WILL HAVE ADVANTAGE OF THIS PROJECT:

 > With this code you can get all kinds of different archives of persons or things.
 You can change the different form-values in the html-file and do the same in the javascript-file.
 > Lets say you have an archive of different computer models.
 With this code you can sort out different models depending on what you need or want.
 > Companies like hemnet, köket.se, H&M, different dejtingsites could have use of this code.

-## FEAUTURE
+## FEAUTURE DEVELOPMENT OF THIS CODE:

 > For feature work with this code I would add videos with each dancers showreel, and pictures when asking for more information.
 I would also add different special skills of each dancer and of course make the page better looking.